 The risk of blacking out due to alcohol use varies from person to person.
 While common among those who misuse and abuse alcohol, blackouts are also experienced by social drinkers.
 Blacking out can be a warning sign to drinkers and their friends that alcohol-related problems exist.
 Due to physiological differences, women are more vulnerable to blackouts than men, even if they are consuming alcohol at lower rates.
 Additionally, women don’t recover from memory impairments as quickly as men.
 When serious and typically unforgettable occurrences are impossible to remember, for high-risk and social drinkers alike, blackouts are often troubling or traumatic.

 It’s no secret that judgment, decision-making, and interpretation of social signals are often impaired when using alcohol.
 This is the case even if an intoxicated person seems to be fully aware and competent, because, as previously mentioned, it can be difficult to distinguish who might be experiencing a blackout.
 Now, while you didn’t mention this in your question, it’s worth discussing here: The majority of college students involved in acquaintance rape had been drinking alcohol or using drugs.
 Even more alarming is this: there’s evidence suggesting that perpetrators of rape will use alcohol purposefully as either a rationale for raping (saying things like: “I was drunk, I didn’t know what I was doing,”) or as a tool for incapacitating their victims.
-At Columbia, this is expressly prohibited in the Gender-Based Misconduct Policy.
 All of this to say, watch out for your friends, especially while drinking.
 If you see a friend, acquaintance, or even someone you don’t know who is getting drunk and it seems like someone is trying to become intimate with them, you can step up and intervene in the situation.
 This could be as simple as asking the person if they are okay or helping them find a safe way home, especially if they seem uncomfortable with the situation.
 Also, if you are ever in a situation where you are with someone who has been drinking, it is best to wait until everyone is sober to ask for or give consent.

 Remember, if you decide to drink, drinking safely and responsibly will increase your chances of having a great night you won't forget.Alice!